Synlab ready to snap up more lab chains after debt deal

-FRANKFURT (Reuters) - Europe's largest lab operator Synlab could extend its lead with acquisitions after wrapping up a debt deal worth close to 1 billion euros ($1.1 billion), it said on Friday.
+FRANKFURT, Nov 18 (Reuters) - Europe's largest lab operator Synlab could extend its lead with acquisitions after wrapping up a deal to refinance almost 1 billion euros ($1.1 billion) of debt, it said on Friday.

 "We are now more prepared than ever to further drive our strategic acquisition course while at the same time growing the company organically," Synlab Chief Executive Bartl Wimmer said in a statement.